 At the start of the 19th century, 40% of all the world's trade was passing through Liverpool, and many major buildings reflecting the wealth of the city were built at that time.
 Liverpool's Custom House was at times the single largest contributor to the British Exchequer.
 As an important port city, Liverpool has drawn it's population from a wide range of peoples, cultures, and religions, with British ships and those from countries all around the world docking here.
 Many people came from Ireland, just a short ferry ride away.
 The city's diverse population includes the oldest Black African community in the UK, and the oldest Chinatown in Europe.
-After second-world-war bombing destruction and the advent of container-cargo vessels the city was a changed place by the 1970's and, like many such older cities, Liverpool needed to re-invent itself.
+After second-world-war bombing destruction and the advent of container-cargo vessels the city was a changed place by the 1970s and, like many cities, Liverpool has needed to re-invent itself.
 With more museums and galleries than anywhere outside London in the UK, the city was named a joint European Capital of Culture in 2008.

 Currency and Money

 The pound sterling (£) is the official currency of the United Kingdom, subdivided into 100 pence.
 ATMs are sprinkled throughout the downtown area, in all the usual places.
 Contact your local bank for a possible UK bank partner to save on withdrawal fees.
 Visa, Mastercard and American Express are widely accepted - credit cards with a smart chip and pin number, now required by some ticket machines here and in Continental Europe, can be most useful.